30 August 2011

 I wanted to post this 3 weeks ago when the REAL Tour de France ended but I didn't have access to my photos.
 Better late than never is what I say!!

-Even though the race is usually decided the next to the last day, the ride into Paris and the laps around the Champs-Elysees are thrilling to watch.
-That is why, after reading about the Fat Tire Bike Tours of Paris in preparation for a trip there to see our oldest daughter Laura in the summer of 2008, it moved to the top of the list of things to do.
-Laura is not a cyclist like Mark & I and took a little convincing.
+Though the race is usually decided the next to the last day, the ride into Paris and the laps around the Champs-Elysees are thrilling to watch.
+That is why, after reading about the Fat Tire Bike Tours of Paris for a trip there to see our oldest daughter Laura in the summer of 2008, it moved to the top of the list of things to do.
+Laura is not an avid cyclist and took a little convincing.
 In the end, she agreed and we chose the night bike tour that included a boat ride on the Seine.
 Let me just say that aside from my marriage and the birth of my children, this has got to be in the top 3 of my All-Time Favorite life moments.
 We all had a magical evening and it was MUCH better than walking!

 No reservations were required, we just met our tour guide at the base of the Eiffel Tower.
 Then we walked a few blocks to where they kept the bikes.